 Step 1: Open a Brokerage Account

-If you are planning on investing in carbon ETFs, you will need to open an account with an investment brokerage.
-Keep in mind that many popular investment apps will not let you invest in ETFs.
+If you plan on investing in carbon ETFs, you must open an account with an investment brokerage.
+Remember that many popular investment apps will not let you invest in ETFs.
 Instead, you may need to go with a more traditional brokerage.
 I use TD Ameritrade because it is easy to use and offers a wide selection of ETFs.
 They also do not charge a fee for ETF trades.

-Opening an account with a brokerage will require you to input a great deal of personal information.
+Opening an account with a brokerage will require you to input much personal information.
 Brokerages require this to reduce fraudulent trading.
-You will need to provide your name, date of birth, address, Social Security number, and financial information.
-Once you have completed setting up your account with your chosen brokerage, it’s time to look through their ETF options.
+You must provide your name, date of birth, address, Social Security number, and financial information.
+Once you set up your account with your chosen brokerage, it’s time to review their ETF options.

 See Related: Best Green Ammonia Stocks to Invest in Today